MicrosoftDocs/visualstudio-docs/docs/data-tools/save-data-back-to-the-database.md

 ---
-title: Save data back to the database using ADO.NET (.NET Framework)
+title: Save data back to the database in .NET Framework applications
 description: In .NET Framework application development with Visual Studio, use ADO.NET DataSet tools to save data back to the database.
 The dataset is an in-memory copy of data that should be saved back to the database if it's modified. ms.date: 11/04/2016 ms.topic: how-to